DilipRavikumar/DilipRavikumar/README.md

 # Welcome to My GitHub Repository!

 Hi there! 👋 I'm Dilip, a passionate developer with a focus on UI/UX design, front-end development, and machine learning.
-I’m also deeply interested in web3 technologies, blockchain, and AI/ML.
+I’m also deeply interested in web3 technologies and blockchain.

 In this repository, you'll find a collection of my projects and experiments, showcasing my skills in:

 - React and Chakra UI for modern, responsive web applications.
 - UI/UX design with a focus on intuitive, user-centric interfaces.
-- Data science and predictive maintenance.
 - Firebase and Node.js for backend services.
-- Prometheus for monitoring and observability.
 - C and C++ programming for system-level programming, algorithms, and data structures.

 ## C and C++ Programming